Chicken and Rice with Mushrooms

 Instructions

-• Season chicken with garlic powder, paprika, and onion powder.
+- Prepare the chicken.
+Season the diced chicken with garlic powder, paprika, and onion powder.

 Nutrition